 - A $1,000,000 insurance policy.
 You're covered for eligible losses due to identity theft.

-Are You the Victim of Identity Theft?
+Was Your Identity Stolen?
 Here’s What To Do

 Remember, identity theft protection services make it easier to be proactive about digital security.
-Rather than reacting to data breaches or, even worse, identity theft, you know that someone else is watching your back.
+Rather than reacting to data breaches or, even worse, identity theft, you have peace of mind knowing someone's got your back.